kagandikmen/Florens/README.md

 ## Current Status of the Project

 The general structure is completed and works fine.
-Uncommented API accesses can be turned on if wished.
+Commented API accesses can be turned on if wished.

 ## Known Issues